 Six wins and a solitary defeat have brought a strong start for the U15s.

 Playing in the new county-wide league, they began with an emphatic victory over Esher with half-centuries for Harry J and Aman, who went on to take 4-4.

 That was bettered by Chan’s 6-6 in skittling Epsom for 31, Yuvraj finishing with 5-20 against Cheam.

 The ECB Cup saw Tom and Lewis hit half-centuries against Normandy, Aman being the star of of an exciting three-wicket win over Pyrford as his 6-9 included a hat-trick of top-order batsmen.
 He cracked 21 on top of that and Valley End are the next opponents with a semi-final spot up for grabs.

-Two senior colts found time amid preparations for their GCSEs to showcase their many talents.
+Two senior Juniors found time amid preparations for their GCSEs to showcase their many talents.

 Matty Stephenson has twice finished unbeaten on 99, as well as his century for the Development League side, Freddie Geffen’s three wickets apiece in two T20 matches and 4-10 on his first team debut suggesting an exciting talent breaking through.

 Go Fest – the UK’s family festival of sport, dance, health and fitness – is being staged at Surrey Sports Park on July 21-22 this year.